Zeibekiko: Characteristics

-As a solo dance, it was traditionally performed by men, though it is now common for women to dance the Zeibekiko.
-Due to the movements of the dancer, it is sometimes known as the "eagle dance".
-The dance has no set steps, only certain figures and a circular movement.
-It takes place in an area little surpassing one square metre and mostly consists of improvised movements.
+As a solo dance, it was traditionally performed exclusively by men, though it is now common for women to dance the Zeibekiko.
+Due to the movements of the dancer, it is sometimes known as the "dance of the eagle".
+The dance has no set steps, only certain figures and a circular movement, and often uses elements of the Tsamiko and Kalamatianos.
+It takes place in an area not surpassing one square metre, and mostly consists of improvised movements.
+Its exact rhythm differs depending on the time and place the backing song was composed.
+Originally considered a rebetiko dance, since the 1980s it has been considered a Panhellenic dance which evolves along with the Greek musical tradition.
 Occasionally dancers perform feats such as standing on a glass of wine or a chair or fireplace, or picking up a table, adding a sense of a little braggadocio and humor.